Just-Tamizha/sample-nodejs/README.md

 ## 🚀 About Me
-I'm a full stack developer With 2.8 years of experience in the IT sector, I have honed my skills as a Full-Stack Developer.
+I'm a full stack developer with 2.8 years of experience in the IT sector, I have honed my skills as a Full-Stack Developer.
 My tenure at a startup has enriched my proficiency in various programming languages, problem-solving, design aesthetics, project management, and web application development.

 ##
 ## 🔗 Links